-For some couples, the traditional wedding is no longer practical.
-Virtual weddings are becoming more prevalent.
-This may be true for arranged marriages and some long-distance relationships.
-It may also be requested by U.S. military personnel who are abroad.
-The need for proxy marriages got additional attention during the pandemic.
-Many couples were simply unable to unite in person for a wedding due to international flight restrictions.
-For U.S. citizens and permanent residents who want to help a spouse obtain a green card, it’s important to understand the legality of these virtual weddings for immigration purposes.
+For some couples, the traditional wedding ceremony isn't practical.
+Brides, grooms and especially families may be separated by continents.
+Consequently, web weddings are becoming more common.
+They are typically conducted online through platforms such as Zoom or Skype.
+The need for online marriages got additional attention during the pandemic because many couples were simply unable to unite in person due to international flight restrictions.
+For U.S. citizens and permanent residents who want to help a spouse obtain a green card, it’s important to understand the legality of web weddings for immigration purposes.

-Marriage Requirements for a Green Card
+Standard Marriage Requirements for a Green Card

 A U.S. citizen or permanent resident may petition a foreign national spouse for permanent resident status (green card).
 The U.S. spouse files Form I-130 (Petition for Alien Relative) to designate an immigrant visa for this “qualifying relationship.”